dustinwhisman/dustinwhisman.com/src/pages/writing/learning-in-public/web-accessibility-specialist-certification/myths-and-misconceptions-about-accessibility.md

 ---
-title: "WAS Notes: Myths and Misconceptions About Accessibility | Writing | Dustin Whisman"
+title: 'WAS Notes: Myths and Misconceptions About Accessibility | Writing | Dustin Whisman'
 description: This is a summary of some common arguments used to avoid building for accessibility and why those arguments are ultimately wrong.
-articleTitle: "WAS Notes: Myths and Misconceptions About Accessibility"
+articleTitle: 'WAS Notes: Myths and Misconceptions About Accessibility'
 layout: layout.njk
 date: 2023-01-17
 tags: